TDhoke1705/SCT_CS_03/README.md

 Conclusion
 This project is perfect for:

-Individual users concerned about password security

-Developers seeking a quick validation tool
+Individual users concerned about password security Developers seeking a quick validation tool
 Integration into larger security suites

-Feel free to fork or extend this tool to add additional metrics like:

 Dictionary word detection